MicrosoftLearning/mslearn-aspnet-api/Instructions/Labs/02-implement-http-operations.md

 ### Download and run the API code

+The API code is run in a **Windows Terminal** or **Command Prompt**.
+It runs in the background while you add code and test the Blazor application.

 1. Right-click the following link and select the **Save link as** option.

     * [FruitAPI project code](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-aspnet-api/main/Allfiles/Downloads/FruitAPI.zip) code

-1. Launch **File Explorer** and navigate to the location the file was saved.
+1. Launch **File Explorer** and navigate to the location where you saved the file.

 1. Unzip the file into it's own folder.